x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 5. Share the incident ID with CSS.

-### Q: As an Exchange administrator, is there a way for me to determine if Outlook clients are utilizing the Office 365-based architecture?
+### Q: As an Exchange administrator, is there a way for me to determine which data sync protocol Outlook for iOS and Android clients are utilizing in the Office 365-based architecture?

 Yes, execute the following command from Exchange Online PowerShell: